[GTranslate]

 MainNav

-In Alberta, workers are eligible for long-term illness and injury leave when they have been told by a doctor that they are unable to do the same job they had when they became disabled and have been with the same employer for at least 90 days, among other requirements.
-Every insurance plan and provider follow different definitions for disabilities so make sure to check with your plan provider.
+In Alberta, employees can get long-term disability benefits if a doctor says they are unable to complete the duties of their job anymore.
+Typically employees also need to have worked for the same employer for at least 90 days and meet additional criteria.
+Every insurance plan and provider follows different definitions for disabilities so don’t forget to check with your plan provider.

 • How much of my wage does my agreement offer for short-term or long-term leave?